Affordable GOG Game Recommendations Part 1

 “What Wars?!” she said; indicating the question mark/exclamation mark combination by fainting.

 “Drug Wars” I repeated, waving the smelling salts beneath her nostrils.
 (I always keep an assortment of smelling salts in my fanny pack.
 They have saved my life on many an occasion.)
 “It’s a game where you buy drugs in the metropolitan New York area and resell them for profit while traveling from borough to borough,” I added.
-Well, needless to say she was appalled. → I’ll read you, my pretty, and your little dog, too!
+Well, needless to say she was appalled. → For I have come to turn a man against his father, a daughter against her mother, a gamer against their game.

 Out of Print: The Trouble of Finding Old Games